 - Click Login Settings.

-- Select the Jira instance from which you want to log out or clear the settings for.
+- Select the Jira server from which you want to log out or clear the settings for.

 - Remove your Jira username and password values.

 - If you had also applied Save password or Stay logged in settings, clear Save password as well.